12kharris/spending-tracker/README.md

 # MoneyTree Spending Tracker
 MoneyTree is a website where users can create an account and then record their expenditures.
 From this, MoneyTree will store this information in a database and generate charts from the data for the user to get insights from.
 This information can be used to identify to the user any areas which they are spending too much on and should cut back, or gaining an undertsanding as to where their money goes over the months.
 They could also use this information for seeing seasonal changes in their spending and being able to effectively budget for this.

-Things to include
-- mockups and diagrams from planning

 ## Technologies Used
 The following technologies were used and their install commands listed next to them